mercush/genlm-control/README.md

 ### Controlling an LLM with a regular expression

-This is a simple example demonstrating how to constrain an LLM using a regular expression.
+This example demonstrates how to constrain an LLM using a regular expression.

 ```python
 from genlm.control import PromptedLLM, BoolFSA, AWRS